 Table of Contents

-The rules of inheritance had already been established before the mechanisms on the cellular and molecular level were comprehended.
-Memorize the following genetic fundamentals very well:
+The rules of inheritance had already been established before the mechanisms in both the cellular and molecular level were ever comprehended.
+It is important that you memorize the following genetic fundamentals well:

-- Allele: a unit of inheritance resulting in a specific trait (original gene (normal allele or “wild type”) or mutated gene)
+- Allele: A unit of inheritance that results in a specific trait (original gene (normal allele or ‘wild type’) or mutated gene).

-- Genetic locus: location of a gene in the genome
+- Genetic locus: The location of a gene in the genome

-- Diploid set of chromosomes: two sets of genes of homologue chromosomes
+- Diploid set of chromosomes: These are 2 sets of homologous chromosomes.

-- Genotype: complete genetic information of an organism (entire combination of alleles)
+- Genotype: It is the complete genetic information of an organism (an entire combination of alleles).

-- Phenotype: A genetic trait can but does not necessarily have to be expressed in its appearance.
-This expression is called phenotype.
+- Phenotype: A genetic trait can but does not necessarily have to be expressed in terms of its appearance.
+This expression is called the phenotype.

-- Homozygous: Both homologue chromosomes have the same alleles.
+- Homozygous: Both homologous chromosomes have the same alleles.

-- Hemizygosity: Only one copy of a gene is present despite the diploid set of chromosomes.
+- Hemizygosity: Only 1 copy of a gene is present despite the existence of a diploid set of chromosomes.

-- Polymorphism/multiple alleles: More than two alleles of a gene are present in a population.
+- Polymorphism/multiple alleles: The existence of more than 2 alleles of a gene within a population.

-If an allele is dominant, it is more expressive than the other allele.
+If an allele is dominant, it is more expressive than the other alleles.
 A recessive allele, on the other hand, reverts to the phenotype in its effect.
-Recessive allele only can manifest in the phenotype in a homozygous genotype.
+Recessive alleles can only manifest in the phenotype of a homozygous genotype.
 Codominance means that both alleles are expressed in the phenotype, i.e. blood type AB.

-Conductors are genetic carriers that carry the trait not in the phenotype but rather recessively in the genotype.
-Therefore, a conductor can pass on recessive alleles to their descendants without displaying the traits themselves (i.e. red hair).
+Conductors are genetic carriers that carry the trait, not in the phenotype but rather recessively in the genotype.
+Therefore, a conductor can pass on recessive alleles to its descendants without displaying the traits themselves (i.e. red hair).
 Should a gene control several traits, it is referred to as pleiotropy.
 Polygenic traits, on the other hand, are controlled by several genes.

-The genetic analysis of the origin of disease becomes difficult if environmental factors are involved, the phenocopies.
+The genetic analysis of the origin of the disease becomes difficult if environmental factors are involved – the phenocopies.

 Phenocopies can simulate a genetic cause at first.

 Iodine deficiency, for instance, can phenotypically be mistaken for cretinism (genetically determined dwarfism).
-Cretinism is a genetic mutation of the TSH or TRH hormone.
+Cretinism is a genetic mutation of the thyroid-stimulating hormone (TSH) or thyrotropin-releasing hormone (TRH) hormone.
 In cases of iodine deficiency, insufficient thyroid hormones are produced.
 Both cases lead to hypothyroidism.

 - Capital letters: dominant allele

-- Both parents are in bold print (example: one part heterozygous Rr and homozygous RR).
+- Both parents are in bold print (e.g., 1 part heterozygous Rr and homozygous RR).